ragavanrajan/protractor-screenshoter-plugin/README.md

 ### failTestOnErrorLogLevel

-Log level, test fails of the browser console log has logs **more than** this specified level.
+Log level, the test fails of the browser console log has logs **more than** this specified level.

 Default: 900

 ### excludeKeywords

-An array of keywords to be excluded, while searching for error logs. i.e If a log contains any of these keywords, spec/test will not be marked failed.
+An array of keywords to be excluded while searching for error logs. i.e If a log contains any of these keywords, spec/test will not be marked failed.

 Please do not specify this flag, if you don't supply any such keywords.